ngunner/talkie-leaflet/README.md

       // user changes will not pause the timeline or be reverted. tl.undoViewChanges(timeline);'

-## Now go tell amasing stories on maps!
+## Now go tell amazing stories on maps!

 Here's an amazing example usage!! - http://www.theguardian.com/world/ng-interactive/2014/aviation-100-years